PyvesB/eclipse-solargraph/README.md

 # Features at a glance

-* Rich syntax highlighting
+* Rich syntax highlighting and code folding
 * Code completion
+* Documentation hovers
 * Rename refactoring
 * Find references
-* Jump to declaration
+* Jump to declarations
 * Code outline
-* Code folding
-* Documentation hovers, see the [Solargraph readme](https://github.com/castwide/solargraph#gem-support) for more information
 * Run files as Ruby programs
 * Run `bundle install` on Gemfiles and `gem build` on gemspec files
 * Various other features part of the Language Server Protocol